coder9-shivam/JavaScript-Practice-project/README.md

 # Practice-project-03 - Colour filpper
 - When we click the background color is change and show which color it is

+# Practice-project-04 - Counter
+- Click the add button to add the number or chick the decreament button to subtract the number